-SBIR HAZMAT grantees are encouraged to partner with WTP-funded organizations that deliver health and safety training across various program areas - from hazardous waste, to nuclear weapons sites, to disasters, and more.
-Grantees have revolutionized methods to deliver training to workers through the development and use of online and web-based learning, mobile applications, video games, virtual reality, and immersive learning systems.
+SBIR HAZMAT grant recipients are encouraged to partner with WTP-funded organizations that deliver health and safety training across various program areas - from hazardous waste, to nuclear weapons sites, to disasters, and more.
+Grant recipients have revolutionized methods to deliver training to workers through the development and use of online and webbased learning, mobile applications, video games, virtual reality, and immersive learning systems.

-Many grantees have developed mobile applications that allow accessibility to health and safety information in areas with limited Internet connection.
+Many grant recipients have developed mobile applications that allow accessibility to health and safety information in areas with limited Internet connection.
 Others have developed learning management systems that store training modules that can be adapted based on the end-users focus and need.
-Grantees have also implemented cutting-edge technologies, such as augmented reality (AR), virtual reality (VR), cloud based computing, and big data algorithms into their learning platforms.
+Grant recipients have also implemented cutting-edge technologies, such as augmented reality (AR), virtual reality (VR), cloud based computing, and big data algorithms into their learning platforms.
 While AR allows the user to experience computer-generated images overlaid on top of a real-world environment, VR allows the user to experience a completely simulated environment.